 “Oh… I see…”

 “Sorry for bringing down the mood,” Dennis said.
 “I shouldn’t be bumming you out with my relationship drama.
-For what it’s worth, I really appreciate you and Riidya helping us out around the compound.
+For what it’s worth, I really appreciate you and Riidya helping us out around the compound these past few months.
 Even taking a tiny bit of the load off our shoulders makes a difference.
-It keeps the existential dread at bay and gives me something else to think about.
-It’s raised everybody’s spirits a bit, actually.
+It keeps the existential dread at bay and gives us all something else to think about.
+It’s been good for morale.
 So, thanks.”

 “You’re welcome, but I should be thanking you for giving Slash a place to stay and teaching me lots of new things.”